sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/ad550/README.md

 Korea has a well documented history during this period with significant happenings such as wars and no mention of any kind of cataclysm.

+## Japan - Yamato Period

+No cataclysms, and documented happenings around this period.

 ## Europe - Dark Ages

 The Roman Empire split into the Western and Eastern in 395.